-Riley at IU Health is one of the highest volume pediatric cardiovascular centers in the country, and research shows higher volumes translate to better outcomes.
+The Riley Children's Health pediatric cardiovascular program is ranked 6th in the nation by U.S. News & World Report.
+We are also one of the highest-volume pediatric cardiovascular centers in the country, and research shows higher volumes translate to better outcomes.
 Our overall survival rate for cardiovascular surgery is significantly better than the national average.
-The Riley at IU Health team is the only group performing pediatric heart transplantation in Indiana and the pediatric cardiac critical care team is the only of its kind in Indiana.
-The Riley Heart Center offers the full scope of heart-related services and treatment options.
+Our team is the only group performing pediatric heart transplantation in Indiana and the pediatric cardiac critical care team is the only one of its kind in the state.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.